cloudfoundry-community-attic/inception-server/cookbooks/bosh_inception/README.md

 # Cookbook for bosh-inception

-Chef cookbook to convert a VM into an Inception VM to deploy/develop Bosh and bosh releases.
+Chef cookbook to convert a VM into an inception server to deploy/develop Bosh and bosh releases.

 ## Development